mozilla/version-control-tools/docs/mozreview/commits.rst

 are probably fine just telling the interactive prompt that you would like to publish from the command line.

+If you would like to automatically publish your review requests from the command line you can set the option ``reviewboard.autopublish=True`` in your Mercurial configuration:

+  [reviewboard]
+  autopublish = True

 Once review requests are published, others can see them!
 If you have requested review from someone, they would have received an e-mail notification that they have a pending review request.
 It's now time